JabRef/user-documentation/en/import-export/newentryfromplaintext.md

 # New entry from plain text

-{% hint style="warning" %}
-This information is outdated.
-Please help to improve it.
-{% endhint %}

 > Entries can be created from a reference text.

 In case you have a reference string, JabRef offers the functionality to convert the text to BibTeX.
-JabRef thereby uses the service offered by [FreeCite](http://freecite.library.brown.edu/).
+Thereby, JabRef uses the technology offered by [Grobid](https://github.com/kermitt2/grobid).

 Example: